tokenring-ai/s3/README.md

   limited
 - Directories are virtual (created as prefixes)
-- `createDirectory()` only validates that the path does not already exist as a file; it does not create an actual directory object
+- `createDirectory()` only validates that the path does not already exist as a file; it does not create an actual directory object.
+Throws an error if the path exists and is a file.

 ### S3CDNProvider